UoM-Data-Science-Platforms/gm-sde/projects/019 - Heald DARE/README.md

 Takes three parameters
   - start-date: string - (YYYY-MM-DD) the date to count diagnoses from.
 Usually this should be 2020-01-01.
 	-	all-patients: boolean - (true/false) if true, then all patients are included, otherwise only those in the pre-existing #Patients table.
 	- gp-events-table: string - (table name) the name of the table containing the GP events.
-Usually is "RLS.vw_GP_Events" but can be anything with the columns: FK_Patient_Link_ID, EventDate, and SuppliedCode
+Usually is "SharedCare.GP_Events" but can be anything with the columns: FK_Patient_Link_ID, EventDate, and SuppliedCode
 ```

 _Output_